Applicants from outside an Ontario High School must follow the links below to learn more about academic requirements:

 Students registered in 1st year are expected to purchase architecture tools (such as a drawing tools, building tools, safety gear, etc.) before the start of the academic year.
 The detailed list is communicated to incoming students during the summer.
 These costs can amount to an one-time payment of approximately $750 to $1,100 (depending on the quality of the tools) during their studies.

 By the start of the 2nd year of the BAS at the latest, students are also expected to buy a professional-grade computer that is powerful enough to support the demanding computational requirements of specialized software necessary for studio coursework, 3D modeling, fabrication and graphic design.
 The MSoA recommends buying a laptop instead of a desktop.
 The mobility and flexibility of owning a laptop is critical to architectural studies as coursework is often delivered in groups and tutorials are provided in various locations in the School.
 The cost of the computer can amount to approximately $2,000 to $3,500.
 Students are also expected to purchase specific software (with permanent use or yearly licenses) to carry out their work.
 The cost of this software can amount to approximately $800 for their entire BAS studies.
+Click on the link below to learn more about the MSoA laptop and software requirements.

 Shared desktop computers, equipped with architecture software, are at the disposal of all students in the Computer Lab at the MSoA for students who do not yet have their own architecture laptop computer or who do not have specific specialized non-mandatory software.
 This room is accessible freely at all times.
 First year students can also use any personal computer to complete their assignments (the first year of the program does not require many specialized software, as the emphasis is on hand drawing and handcrafting).